Enjoying our puzzle hints?

 Yellow group: BEER BRANDS

-These are all well-known beer brands, including Miller High Life and Dos Equis, which are popular for their unique flavors and marketing campaigns
+These are all well-known beer brands, including Miller High Life, Red Stripe, and Dos Equis, which are popular for their unique flavors and marketing campaigns.

 Green group: ROCK BANDS

-These are all influential rock bands, including U2 and Green Day, known for their iconic songs and albums
+These are all well-known rock bands, including U2, Pink Floyd, and Green Day, which are popular for their unique sounds and energetic live performances.

 Blue group: MOVIES

-These are all iconic movie titles, including Blue Velvet and Back to the Future, known for their unique storylines and characters
+These are all well-known movies, including Blue Velvet, Back to the Future, and Top Gun, which are popular for their unique storylines and memorable characters.

 Purple group: U.S. CITY NICKNAMES

-These are all well-known nicknames for major U.S. cities, including the Big Apple and the Big Easy, which reflect their unique characteristics and histories
+These are all well-known city nicknames, including Big Apple, Big Easy, and Mile High City, which are popular for their unique characteristics and cultural attractions.

 Red herrings and trap words explained